 Source: Fishing boat at Munuscong Bay, St. Mary’s River.
 Photo Credit: Tammy Patterson, USGS

-The Coastal Conservation Working Group (CCWG) is a cross-agency team working together to conserve and restore lands and waters in the critically important coastal zones of the Great Lakes.
+The Great Lakes Coastal Assembly (GLCA) is a cross-agency team working together to conserve and restore lands and waters in the critically important coastal zones of the Great Lakes.
 It is the lead collaborative working on the Blue Accounting Coastal Wetlands issue.
-CCWG members include:
+GLCA members include:

 - Great Lakes Commission